-PokerStars is one of the biggest online poker rooms, so it comes as little surprise that their promotions are also among the most lucrative in the industry.
+PokerStars is one of the biggest online poker rooms in the world, so it comes as little surprise that its promotions are also among the most lucrative in the industry.

-The PokerStars promotions come on top of the welcome bonus and the PokerStars rewards, which are the more consistent ways in which the operator stimulates its customers.
+The PokerStars promos come on top of the Welcome Bonus and the PokerStars Rewards, which are the more consistent ways in which the operator stimulates its customers.
 You can check out what promotions are active at all times on the operator’s website, but here are a few of the more interesting active ones at this time.

 The jackpot can be paid out at any Spin & Go level with the following frequency:

 Keep in mind that there is also a 300 in 10,000,000 chance of winning the second highest prize in each of these, which will be different depending on the buy-in level.
 What’s more, the two runner-ups in the jackpot Spin & Go will receive $100,000 each for their effort and participation in the big event.

 PokerStars hosts a number of daily leaderboards for Spin & Go, NLH, and PLO players across all stakes.

 For Spin & Go players, $24,500 in cash prizes is available every day, with eight different levels of competition.
 Massive value is possible for low-stakes players, with the first place prize of $70 available at the $1 buy-in level, while players at the higher buy-in levels have to be content with more modest returns compared to the buy-in.